Ajinkya Rahane: IPL career

 Rahane had played for Rising Pune Supergiant in the 2016 and 2017 seasons when Rajasthan Royals were banned from the IPL for two years.
 Rahane was the leading run-scorer for RPS in the 2016 season.
 He had led RPS in a match against the Delhi Daredevils in the 2017 season when RPS captain Steve Smith missed out due to food poisoning.

 In 2018, Rahane was brought back for Rs 4 crore by Rajasthan Royals by using a Right-to-Match card.
 Steve Smith was appointed as captain of Rajasthan Royals on 24 February 2018.
 Following the ball tampering scandal against South Africa, Steve Smith who was the captain of Australia stepped down as the Royals' captain with Rahane set to lead Rajasthan Royals in the 2018 season.
 Smith was then subsequently banned from playing cricket for a year.

 In 2012, Rahane came in limelight when he scored a magnificent century in IPL.
 The following years helped him join the international matches.
 His performance in the 2018 season worsened and his strike rate came into talk.
 He is no longer included in India's ODI and T20I squads for international matches because of this reason.
 IPL 2019 was important for Rahane as he played some useful innings for Rajasthan; he also smashed a century against Delhi Capitals in the 2019 season and became the highest run scorer for Rajasthan Royals in that season.
 In November 2019, Rahane was transferred from Rajasthan Royals to Delhi Capitals ahead of the 2020 Indian Premier League.
 The franchise retained him for the IPL 2021 season.
 However, Rahane was barely included in any match for the 2021 season after some bad innings in the 2020 season.
 In February 2022, he was bought by the Kolkata Knight Riders in the auction for the 2022 Indian Premier League tournament.

-He is bought by Chennai Super Kings to play in the IPL 2023 season for INR.
-50 Lakh in the IPL auction held on 23rd December 2022.